 The very next play Plaxico Buress broke free of Patriots cornerback Ellis Hobbs and sprinted towards the back of the endzone.
 Manning threw the ball up and I remember it floating through the air and seeing who it was meant for, I saw the number on the wide receivers uniform and yelled “HE’S GOT BURRESS!!!”.

 In the split second this play happened my brain realized that it was Plaxico who was open, and he wouldn’t screw it up.
 And he didn’t.
 Burress caught the touchdown pass and we went absolutely crazy, screaming and hugging each other in a drunken man pile on the floor of my buddies attic.
 There were 35 seconds left in the game and the Patriots needed a field goal, completely doable.
-This shit wasn’t over yet.
+This thing wasn’t over yet.

 New England took over at their own 26 yard line with 29 seconds left and all 3 timeouts.
 First down brought an errant pass by Brady that went incomplete.
 Second down brought almost as much joy as the Plaxico touchdown.
 Giants DT Jay Alford exploded through the middle of the offensive line and sacked Brady for a 10 yard loss.

 It was now 3rd and 20 and Brady was clearly flustered.
 His next pass, a deep bomb to Moss, was defended well by Giants corner Corey Webster and fell incomplete.
 Now it was 4th and 20 and Brady fired up a prayer which was batted down by Giants safety Gibril Wilson.
 It was over, the impossible had happened.
-We were damned near tears as we hugged each other and thanked the football gods.
+We were damned near in tears as we hugged each other and thanked the football gods.

 At the absolute last possible second, after a season filled with the pain of watching these Patriots crush team after team on their way to making history, the football gods had intervened on the behalf of literally everyone except Pats fans.
 It was a thing of beauty.
 It was a hell of a ride.
 It was the greatest season in NFL history.